akv20/Hardware-Sales-Insights/README.md

 1. Data Cleansing
 2. DAX language
 3. Analytical Skills
-4. SQL Query Language
+4. Business Intelligence Knowledge
-5. Business Intelligence Knowledge
+5. SQL Query Language

-Below are some of the query which we can run to validate our results from the visuals:-
+Below are some of the queries which we can run to validate our results from the Power BI visuals:-

 1. Below query will tell us the Revenue generated in the month of February and in the year 2020 - select sum(t.sales_amount) from transactions t inner join date d on t.order_date= d.date